x-vin/covidcures/docs/src/allopathic.md

 ### Suggested suppliers:
 Some of these products can be sourced online, and a few could be bought at [Mr. Wolfe's e-commerce store.][300]

-[Another product that is claimed to assist detoxification from the spike proteins after vaccination ][301]
+   - [Another product that is claimed to assist detoxification from the spike proteins after vaccination ][301]

-[Telemedicine portals for Covid-19.][302]
+   - [Telemedicine portals for Covid-19.][302]

 ### Further references:
-[salk.edu](http://salk.edu/): [THE NOVEL CORONAVIRUS’ SPIKE PROTEIN PLAYS ADDITIONAL KEY ROLE IN ILLNESS- Salk researchers and collaborators show how the protein damages cells, confirming COVID-19 as a primarily vascular disease; April 30, 2021][303]
+   - [salk.edu](http://salk.edu/): [THE NOVEL CORONAVIRUS’ SPIKE PROTEIN PLAYS ADDITIONAL KEY ROLE IN ILLNESS- Salk researchers and collaborators show how the protein damages cells, confirming COVID-19 as a primarily vascular disease; April 30, 2021][303]

-[How to Guard Against the Spike Protein Contagion Caused by the Covid-Vaccinated; by Dr. Judy Mikovits][304]
+   - [How to Guard Against the Spike Protein Contagion Caused by the Covid-Vaccinated; by Dr. Judy Mikovits][304]

-The article cites Dr. Judy Mikovits' statement that Suramin, a powerful antioxidant used to treat African sleeping sickness and river blindness, and extracted from an edible variety of pine needles, is the antidote to the contagious and harmful spike glycoproteins generated in the body by the vaccine.
+   - [PINE TEA: Possible Antidote to Spike Protein Transmission; Dr. Ariyana Love:][305] The article cites Dr. Judy Mikovits' statement that Suramin, a powerful antioxidant used to treat African sleeping sickness and river blindness, and extracted from an edible variety of pine needles, is the antidote to the contagious and harmful spike glycoproteins generated in the body by the vaccine.
 Suramin can only be administered through injection.
 Dr. Mikovits is cited to have said that adequate quantities of Suramin can be obtained from pine needle tea.
 However, the Wikipedia article on Suramin cties that it is not bioavailable and also that it is known to cause significant adverse reactions and be toxic to kidneys.
 The Wikipedia article on the active antioxidant extract Suramin from pine tea states that Suramin should not be administered to pregnant women, lactating mothers and to kidney patients.

-[PINE TEA: Possible Antidote to Spike Protein Transmission; Dr. Ariyana Love][305]

-[Make your own shikimic acid (shikimate) with Star Anise; Dissolve blood clots from spike proteins][306]
+   - [Make your own shikimic acid (shikimate) with Star Anise; Dissolve blood clots from spike proteins][306]

-[Protocols and Dosages for Prevention and Management of Covid-19 and Vaccine Adverse Reactions][307]
+   - [Protocols and Dosages for Prevention and Management of Covid-19 and Vaccine Adverse Reactions][307]

-[MERCOLA: Dr. Judy Mikovits discusses the SARS-CoV-2 pandemic with Dr. Joseph Mercola; May 1, 2020][308]
+   - [MERCOLA: Dr. Judy Mikovits discusses the SARS-CoV-2 pandemic with Dr. Joseph Mercola; May 1, 2020][308]

-[Dr. Judy Mikovits on the potential antidote to vaccines (Suramin)][309]
+   - [Dr. Judy Mikovits on the potential antidote to vaccines (Suramin)][309]

-The following article throws light on expert consensus that the spike glycoprotein introduced into the body by the Covid vaccinations is a pathogenic protein that precipitates a host of serious adverse reactions ranging from blood clotting and cardiovascular damage to neurological damage and reproductive toxicity.
+   - [Researcher: 'We Made a Big Mistake' on Covid-19 Vaccine; by Dr. Joseph Mercola:][310] The following article throws light on expert consensus that the spike glycoprotein introduced into the body by the Covid vaccinations is a pathogenic protein that precipitates a host of serious adverse reactions ranging from blood clotting and cardiovascular damage to neurological damage and reproductive toxicity.
 The mRNA from the Pfizer vaccines, for example, enters the bloodstream and accumulates in a variety of organs, primarily the spleen, bone marrow, liver, adrenal glands and, in women, the ovaries.
 The spike proteins also travel to the heart, brain and lungs, where bleeding and or blood clots can occur as a result, and are expelled in breast milk.
-[Researcher: 'We Made a Big Mistake' on Covid-19 Vaccine; by Dr. Joseph Mercola][310]

-[Transcipt of The Joe Rogan Experience with Drs.
+   - [Transcipt of The Joe Rogan Experience with Drs.
 Bret Weinstein and Pierre Kory, close collaborators of the highly esteemed intensivist Dr. Paul E. Marik, whoc developed the world renowned Ivermectin protocol.
 The researchers state the high value of Ivermectin in treating Covid and in neutralizing the spike proteins][311]

-[Videos freely available of all sessions of National Vaccine Information Center's (NVIC's) sponsored online conference, The Fifth International Public Conference on Vaccination: Protecting Health and Autonomy in the 21st Century][312]
+   - [Videos freely available of all sessions of National Vaccine Information Center's (NVIC's) sponsored online conference, The Fifth International Public Conference on Vaccination: Protecting Health and Autonomy in the 21st Century][312]

-[About the conference, at Nia Pure Nature: No-Cost Access to NVIC's Fifth Vaccine Conference][313]
+   - [About the conference, at Nia Pure Nature: No-Cost Access to NVIC's Fifth Vaccine Conference][313]

-[In silico Nigellidine (N. sativa) bind to viral spike/active-sites of ACE1/2, AT1/2 to prevent COVID-19 induced vaso-tumult/vascular-damage/comorbidity; Smarajit Maiti et al.; Vascular Pharmacology; June, 2021][314]
+   - [In silico Nigellidine (N. sativa) bind to viral spike/active-sites of ACE1/2, AT1/2 to prevent COVID-19 induced vaso-tumult/vascular-damage/comorbidity; Smarajit Maiti et al.; Vascular Pharmacology; June, 2021][314]

-OTC Medicines & Nutraceuticals to Prevent / Reduce COVID Post-Vaccination Side Effects
+   - OTC Medicines & Nutraceuticals to Prevent / Reduce COVID Post-Vaccination Side Effects

-[Summary of David Wolfe's Spike Protein Protocol][315]
+   - [Summary of David Wolfe's Spike Protein Protocol][315]

-[COVID-19 early treatment: real-time analysis of 1,057 studies][316]
+   - [COVID-19 early treatment: real-time analysis of 1,057 studies][316]

-[Natural Supplements for COVID19—Background, Rationale, and Clinical Trials; Melody Hermel, MD, et al.; Journal of Evidence-Based Integrative Medicine; Aug 13, 2021][317]
+   - [Natural Supplements for COVID19—Background, Rationale, and Clinical Trials; Melody Hermel, MD, et al.; Journal of Evidence-Based Integrative Medicine; Aug 13, 2021][317]

-[Biocompatible N-acetyl cysteine reduces graphene oxide and persists at the surface as a green radical scavenger; Valentina Palmieri et al.; Chemical Communications; 2019][318]
+   - [Biocompatible N-acetyl cysteine reduces graphene oxide and persists at the surface as a green radical scavenger; Valentina Palmieri et al.; Chemical Communications; 2019][318]

 ## 16. Fleming Method:
 **The Fleming Method for Tissue and Vascular Differentiation and Metabolism (FMTVDM)** using same state single or sequential quantification comparisons.
 Patent No. 9566037